 Project Jason is a 501 c 3 nonprofit organization, and was established on October 6, 2003.
 Our organization primarily focuses on case assessment, resources, and support for families of the missing.
 We are not an investigative agency, nor do we perform searches.
 We offer services we are trained to provide.
-Kelly Murphy, Mother of Missing Jason Jolkowski, handles all interactions with family members, and has over 100 hours of professional training in various aspects of missing persons, including emotional support, DNA, support tools, databases and related matters, case management, media interaction, and more.
+Kelly Murphy, Mother of Missing Jason Jolkowski, handles all interactions with family members, and has over 100 hours of professional training in various aspects of missing persons, including emotional support, understanding of DNA, support tools, databases and related matters, case management, media interaction, and more.

 All of our services are free.
 As a nonprofit organization, we depend on the generosity of the public to support us, so that we can continue this very important work.
 We ask that this support come from other members of the community, rather than the families of the missing.

-Message from the President and Founder of Project Jason:
+Message from the President and Founder of Project Jason

 Before June 13th, 2001, we were just an ordinary family living a peaceful, happy existence.
-My husband, Jim, and I worked outside the home, spent time with our two wonderful sons, attended Mass every Sunday, and enjoyed the company of family and friends.
+Jason’s father, Jim, and I worked outside the home, spent time with our two wonderful sons, attended Mass every Sunday, and enjoyed the company of family and friends.
 On that fateful Wednesday, our lives changed forever.
 Our family unit was brutally ripped apart when our oldest son, Jason, then age 19, disappeared without a trace from our driveway.
 His younger brother, Michael, was the last to see him dragging our trashcans up from the curb while waiting for a carpool ride to his part-time job.
 No clues about Jason’s disappearance have been found to this day, and circumstances do not point to his being a runaway.

 Words cannot describe what it is like to have a loved one disappear.
 We are not allowed a goodbye or one last hug.
 We receive no phone calls or letters.
 We long to hear Jason’s voice and know that he is doing well, but have only the endless grief of not knowing.
 The seasons come and go, oblivious to our constant pain.
 When icy winter covers the ground with its beautiful, deadly blanket of snow, we can’t help but long to find out if he is safe and warm.
 Yet we are not allowed to know.
 Our faith in God helps us hope that he is safe and well, and lets us know that we will see him again someday.
 We chose to go on with our lives while striving to fulfill God’s plan for our family.

 When we were not able to locate our son, we felt that God was calling us to help other families find missing loved ones and cope with their disappearance.
 Although we will never give up hope that Jason will be found, or come home, we must move forward.
 Along the way, we have performed other tasks to fulfill our mission.
 After doing much research, we discovered that unlike many other states, Nebraska currently had no true clearinghouse to provide information about missing persons.
 Therefore, we presented LB111, Jason’s Law, to the State Judiciary Committee.
 On National Missing Children’s Day, May 25, 2005, Jason’s Law was passed.
 It allows for the creation of a state missing persons clearinghouse to gather and disseminate information about missing persons of all ages.
 Jason’s Law and its benefits began on September 3, 2005.
-Project Jason, founded by Jason’s parents on October 6, 2003, will continue on in its mission to help locate missing people long after the law is enacted.
+Project Jason, founded on October 6, 2003, continues on in its mission to help locate missing people long after the law was enacted.

-Project Jason Mission Statement:
+Project Jason Mission Statement

 “Our mission as a non profit organization is to create and increase public awareness of missing people through a variety of outreach and educational activities.
 Project Jason seeks to bring hope and assistance to families of the missing by providing resources and support.”